 In a request for further information/revised plans from Clare Co Co.
-Planning Authority, concerning a Permission for development, as outlined above, this survey was undertaken to address issues which would concern the Conservation Objectives of the population of Bat species utilising Carrahan for foraging, roosting and commuting.
-Due to the potential disturbance of the development and its proximity to an important bat roost (Newgrove House) design and consideration of every aspect of the proposed development programme should consider possible or probable impacts on this mixed species bat landscape.
+Planning Authority, concerning a Permission for development, as outlined above, this survey was compiled to address issues which would concern the Conservation Objectives of the population of Bat species utilising Clondegad House for foraging, roosting and commuting.
+Due to the potential disturbance of the development and its proximity to an important bat roosts, design and consideration of every aspect of the proposed development programme should consider possible or probable impacts on this mixed species bat landscape.